TheAttentionSeeker5050/kaijoo-ad-board-frontend-web-angular/README.md

-# Angular Frontend Client for Kaijuu: Kijiji Clone
+# Angular Frontend Client for Kaijoo: Kijiji Clone

 # Features
 - User can log in and out, register